 Saniya Deshpande

-Specialty: Nanowire and quantum-dot based quantum light sources, LEDs and lasers
+Nanowire and quantum-dot based quantum light sources, LEDs and lasers

 Advisor: Pallab Bhattacharya, Charles M. Vest Distinguished University Professor and James R. Mellor Professor of Engineering